uibakery-templates/.github/profile/README.md

 Our GitHub repository features a diverse collection of UI Bakery templates, catering to various needs and use-cases.
 Whether you're building a business dashboard, an e-commerce site, or a custom application, our templates are a good way to start with your UI Bakery app development.

 ### Featured Templates
-- **(Ecommerce fraud prevention)[https://github.com/uibakery-templates/ecommerce-fraud-prevention]**: This tool enables active surveillance of questionable transactions, allows for in-depth examination of customer information, and facilitates the extraction of analytical data on fraud patterns, safeguarding the security and authenticity of online transactions.
+- **[Ecommerce fraud prevention](https://github.com/uibakery-templates/ecommerce-fraud-prevention)**: This tool enables active surveillance of questionable transactions, allows for in-depth examination of customer information, and facilitates the extraction of analytical data on fraud patterns, safeguarding the security and authenticity of online transactions.

 ## Getting Started
 To get started with our templates: